-In this section we will prove a formula for the probability that a word sampled from the discrete TASEP starts with a given decreasing word.
-By a remarkable coincidence it is almost the same formula as in \refP{P:w0}.
+In this section, we prove a formula for the probability that a word sampled from the discrete TASEP starts with a given decreasing word.
+By remarkable coincidence it is the same formula as in \refP{P:w0}.
 Fix the length $N$ of the ring and let $\mbf{m} = (\underbrace{1,\dots,1}_{N})$.
 Suppose $u$ is picked from the stationary distribution of the $\mbf{m}$-TASEP.
-We now ask, what is the probability that $u$ starts with some fixed word?
-In general the answer appears to be complicated (see \cite{AL2} for words of length at most $3$).
+We now ask, what is the probability that $u$ has some fixed word as a prefix?
+In general the answer appears to be complicated (see \cite{AL2} for prefixes of length at most $3$).
 However in the case of a word of the type $x_n x_{n-1} \dots x_2$ where $x_n > x_{n-1} > \dots > x_2$, we show that there is a simple answer to this question.
 This theorem answers \cite[Conjecture 8.1]{AL2}.

 \begin{theorem} Suppose $u$ is picked from the stationary distribution of the $\mbf{m}$-TASEP.
 Fix $N \geq x_n > x_{n-1} > \dots > x_2 \geq 1$.
-Then, the probability $f_\pi(x_n, \dots, x_2)$ ($\pi$ for 'permutation') that for some word $v$, $u = x_n x_{n-1} \dots x_2 v$, is
+Then, the probability $f_\pi(x_n, \dots, x_2)$ ($\pi$ for "permutation") that for some word $v$, $u = x_n x_{n-1} \dots x_2 v$, is

 \end{theorem}